Charity accounts

 How do I choose the best charity savings account?

 This decision should be based on your long-term goals and factor in any immediate needs.
-If you have funds spare that you can afford to set aside for a fixed period of time, a Fixed Rate Bond is an excellent way to grow those funds with a higher interest rate.
-For more flexibility, a Notice Account may be more attractive as it will allow you to withdraw funds provided you give the required notice period.
+If you have funds spare that you can afford to set aside for a fixed period of time, a fixed rate bond is an excellent way to grow those funds with a higher interest rate.
+For more flexibility, a notice account, including the tracker account, may be more attractive as it will allow you to withdraw funds provided you give the required notice period.
+Alternatively, an easy access account allows you to deposit and withdraw funds at any time.

 What is the minimum and maximum I can invest?